Buttock Implant Removal and Fat Grafting

 Introduction to Buttock Implant Removal and Buttock Fat Grafting

 Buttock implant removal and buttock fat grafting is a highly desired cosmetic procedure.
 Patients with buttock implant augmentation may experience two common side effects that result in their desire to remove their implants.
-Unfortunately, implant removal will result not only deflation of the buttock mound but also sagging of redundant buttock skin.
+Unfortunately, implant removal will result in not only deflation of the buttock mound but also the sagging of redundant buttock skin.
 As a result, patients require an alternative filling procedure.
-Due to busy schedule and obvious concerns of buttocks aesthetics, patients may desire a simultaneous butt implant removal and butt fat grafting procedure.
+Due to the busy schedule and obvious concerns of buttocks aesthetics, patients may desire a simultaneous butt implant removal and butt fat grafting procedure.

 Buttock implant removal